cherithanalytics/Biblical-Linguistic-Data/README.md

 The repository contains linguistic data related to Biblical texts.

 Currently Contains:
-- Glosses for the Westminister Leningrad Codex (WLC) Hebrew Old Testament, by Andi Wu
+- wlc-gloss.tsv : English and Chinese Glosses for the Westminister Leningrad Codex (WLC) Hebrew Old Testament, by Andi Wu